alicederyn/git-sync/README.md

  - fetches all remotes
  - fast-forwards all local branches that have a remote upstream
  - pushes upstream changes to the default push remote
- - fast-forwards branches associated with merged PRs to the merge commit
+ - fast-forwards or deletes branches associated with merged PRs to the merge commit

 Not all git configuration is taken into account; please open an issue if this causes problems.